How to Choose an Engagement Ring

 A diamond is the hardest transparent substance known to man, one hundred times harder than ruby or sapphire.
 This durability, along with its light, has made diamonds an enduring symbol of marriage.
 They are evaluated and classified by the four C’s—cut, color, clarity, and carat weight.

 A diamond’s cut and proportion determine its brilliance and fire, making the cut perhaps the most important factor in a diamond’s beauty.
 Each facet acts as a light-dispersing mirror, so more facets generally mean greater beauty.
 A modern, round-brilliant-cut diamond has 58 facets, which makes it more brilliant than other shapes.

 Don’t confuse cut with shape.
-Various shapes—oval, pear, round brilliant, emerald, baguette and marquise—are shown in Figure 1.
+Various shapes — oval, pear, round brilliant, emerald, baguette, and marquise — are shown here: